bielfmarti/pw/README.md

 At this point, you should be able to access to the application by visiting the following address in your browser [http://pw.test:8030/](http://pw.test:8030/).

+### Database

+There are multiple ways to access to the database inside the docker container.
+In this case we are going to cover two options:

+1. Manually accessing the container
+2. Using the adminer image

+#### Manually

+In order to manually access to the database, first, we need to copy the id of the **pw_local_env-db** container.
+To check it, use the `docker ps` command.

+Now, we are going to ssh into the container using the command `docker exec -it container_id bash`.
+At this point, you should be able to notice that the terminal prompt has changed because now you are inside of the container.

+To access the database, execute the command `mysql -u root -p`.

+#### Adminer image

+To access to the admin page, visit the URL [http://localhost:8080/](http://localhost:8080/) in your browser.

+The host should be **db** (the name of the service used in the docker-compose file).

+The user should be **root** and the password is the one specified in the .env file in the **MYSQL_ROOT_PASSWORD** field.

 ## QA

 1. How to list all the running containers